technicfan/nrc-wrapper-go/README.md

 Things to keep in mind:

 - this is no official project supported by NoRiskClient
+    - there should be nothing worry about though
-- first launch takes longer and maybe needs to be restarted some times (idk why)
+- first launch takes longer as it needs to download everything
 - on Windows there is no way to replace the current process, so minecraft will just continue running if you terminate the instance from your launcher